Giant sunfish: Distribution

-Mola alexandrini has been found all over the globe and is widely distributed throughout the world's oceans except for two polar regions; the Arctic and Antarctic.
-These species have been collected from waters off Japan, Taiwan, Galapagos Islands, New Zealand, Australia, Turkey, Oman, and Spain.
+Mola alexandrini has been found all over the globe and is widely distributed throughout the world's oceans, except for the polar regions.
+These species have been collected from waters off Japan, Taiwan, the Galapagos Islands, New Zealand, Australia, Turkey, Oman, and Spain.
 It can be found in the southwest Pacific, especially around Australia and New Zealand, and the southeast Pacific around Chile.
 Its range also extends to the southeast Atlantic near South Africa.
-During different seasons on the Pacific side of Japan, M. alexandrini moves northward in the summer and southward in the winter.
+During seasonal changes in climate on the Pacific side of Japan, M. alexandrini moves northwards in the summer and southwards in the winter.
 Seasonal migration is driven by temperature differences and productive frontal areas.